 A prospect who sees you’ve viewed their profile will often click your image to find out who you are.

 About 1-2% of the time he or she will invite you to connect.
-If this occurs when they need your product or service, it’s an immediate incoming warm lead.
+If this occurs when they need your product or service, this means it’s an immediate incoming warm lead.

-Who’s Viewed Your Profile analytics require a Premium LinkedIn account.
+NOTE: Who’s Viewed Your Profile requires a Premium LinkedIn account.